 All Apple Watch models have some level of water resistance.

 Apple Watch 1st generation (standard, Sport, Edition) and Apple Watch Series 1 are splash and water resistant, with an IP rating of IPX7.
 They can be used during light rain, washing hands, exercising, and such activities.
-However, Apple recommends you don’t submerge these watches into water.
+However, Apple recommends you don’t submerge these watches in water.
 That means no swimming or showering with these models.

 - 9 things you should do after accidentally dropping your iPhone in water